semaphoreci/docs/docs/reference/deployment-targets-yaml-reference.md

 The `subject_id` property is required for `USER` and `ROLE` rule types.
 For `USER`, the `subject_id` contains the UUID of the user.
-If the rule type is `ROLE`, it should be the name of the project role (e.g., `Admin`, `Contributor`).
+If the rule type is `ROLE`, it should be the name of the project role (e.g. `Admin`, `Contributor`).

 ##### git_login

-The `git_login` property is used only for `USER` rule types when specifying a user by their git handle (e.g., GitHub login) instead of their UUID.
+The `git_login` property is used only for `USER` rule types when specifying a user by their git handle (e.g. GitHub login) instead of their UUID.

 #### object_rules